oxfamamerica/django-media-explorer/README_v0.1.md

 #Dependencies

-This version is strictly limited to Django 1.6.11 and below.
+Any version less than 0.2 (<0.2) is strictly limited to Django 1.6.11 and below.

 Other dependencies are:
 - [Django Rest Framework](http://www.django-rest-framework.org/) (version 2.4.4)